July 2009 – New York has the Empire State Building, London has Big Ben, and Osaka has…a giant crab?

-It can get pretty hot and humid in the city during the summer (we were there in July) but there are plenty of air conditioned shops and shopping arcades around where you can go to escape the heat.
+The heat and humidity in the city can get quite intense during the summer (we were there in July) but there are plenty of air conditioned shops and shopping arcades around where you can go to escape the heat.
 There are also countless restaurants and eateries around – we found the food here to be quite exceptional (once we worked out how to order our meals using those vending machines!).

 One bonus of seeing Osaka during July is that the Tenjin Matsuri Festival is held on the 24th and 25th day of that month every year.
 During the festival, you will see people dressed in traditional attire participating in street parades as well as boat processions along the canal.

 A visit to Dōtonbori would not be complete without seeing the lights during the evening.

 The street itself is a perfect place for taking long exposures…